pushpendukar/Surveillance_RS/README.md

 # Surveillance Recommender System
 A case study on Surveillance Recommender Systems

-# Military Surveillance
+# MilitarySurveillance

-Military Surveillance is a Java code for flagging the browsing of government hotlisted sites and sending alerts to the concerned authorities.
+MilitarySurveillance is a Java code for flagging the browsing of government hotlisted sites and sending alerts to the concerned authorities.

 # Installation